Affiliate Disclosure: Some links in this post are affiliate links. We may earn a small commission at no extra cost to you. Thanks for your support!

 several meat skewers being sold by a vendor at the Jalan Alor Food Street in Kuala Lumpur

-Food at Jalan Alor Market
+What to Eat at the Jalan Alor Night Market

 Okay, let’s talk about food; after all, besides the tourist experience of the notable street, it’s all about the food at the Jalan Alor Food Street!